Customer-Centric Marketing: It’s All About People

 We all want to feel understood, valued and unique.
 It feels really good when a new acquaintance remembers your name, a coworker compliments your input or someone treats you to your favorite coffee on your birthday.

-Those are all examples of a tailored approach to engaging with others – and it’s exactly what marketers attempt to achieve every day.
+Those are all examples of a tailored approach to engaging with others – and it’s exactly what customer-centric marketing attempts to achieve.
 Whether it’s your real name in the greeting of an email, a curated selection of products you might like on an oft-visited web page or a special discount on your anniversary of creating an account, personalizing the experience goes a long way toward building brand loyalty.

 4. The Appeal of Authenticity